cnguyen123/node_hostname_test/README.md

 ```text
 connect to 130.239.48.225 port 80 failed: Connection timed out
 ```

-Similarly, direct access to the NodePort `30080` was also blocked externally.
+Direct access to the NodePort `30080` was also blocked externally.
 The reason is due to network restrictions on the university server where the cluster is hosted.
 So we use SSH tunnel to get through as below.

 ---

 ### 9.2 Browser Access Through SSH Tunnel